ArkCase/ark_helm_charts/docs/Persistence.md

 - If a non-empty, relative path is given explicitly, use this formula: `${hostPathRoot}/${relativePath}`
 - If a non-empty, absolute path is given explicitly, use that path directly regardless of any other configurations

+Volumes in hostPath mode are specified in mode ***DirectoryOrCreate***, which means that if the target path does not exist, it will be created by the cluster to satisfy the requirements.
+If this creation fails, the volume bind operation will eventually fail, and the affected pods will fail to boot up.

 *Please note that **hostPath** volumes are only supported in **development** mode*

 Production mode is enabled when: